Not every runner is a fan of running on a treadmill. Despite its reputation, running on a treadmill can actually be really beneficial your training.

 If you can’t always get outside to go for a run, or if you prefer running in a gym for safety reasons, then running on a treadmill is a great alternative.

-To help you avoid embarrassment and conduct your training session safely, here are my top tips for running on a treadmill so you can make the most out of your session.
+To help you conduct your training session safely, here are my top tips for running on a treadmill so you can make the most out of your session.

 Get to know your treadmill

 Not all treadmills are created equal.
 There are many makes and models out there.

 I’ve been to some gyms and the treadmill looks like a control panel from a spaceship.
 There are so many buttons and screens to look at!